Why Procurement’s Future is in the Long Tail

 Long Tail in Procurement: The Tail That Wags the Dog

 Historically, procurement and sourcing has done its best work with the largest-dollar vendors.
 The big wins deliver double-digit savings, innovation, and quality relationships.
 Those benefits will always be prized, but as procurement faces pressure to evolve and deliver more it must expand its reach to vendors and purchasers both.
-With AI solutions, forward-looking procurement teams can now dig deep into the long tail to not only capture savings but communicate, educate, and influence more than ever before.
+With AI solutions, forward-looking procurement teams of the future can now dig deep into the long tail to not only capture savings but communicate, educate, and influence more than ever before.

 Let me know your thoughts.
 What experiences do you have with the long tail in procurement?